fang-rigotek/RigotekWebPanel/README.md

-# Rigotek Web Panel
+# Rigotek Panel

-Rigotek Web Panel is a modern, lightweight panel project designed to deliver a smooth management experience with extremely low resource consumption.
+Rigotek Panel is a modern, lightweight, and security-oriented web panel, designed to run smoothly on low-end servers with very limited resources, even with **512MB RAM and a single CPU core**.

+It prioritizes practical results by actively adopting new technologies (such as WebAssembly); follows the principle of minimal programming by dropping legacy environment compatibility to avoid redundant code; prefers lightweight dependencies (such as Preact) and enables only the necessary *features* to reduce overhead; and emphasizes security design by encrypting sessions with ECDH key exchange even when HTTPS is not enabled (not recommended), minimizing the risk of plaintext transmission.

 ## ✨ Features

-🚀 Rust Backend: High performance and reliable.

-🎨 TypeScript Frontend + Rust-powered WASM modules: A modern frontend architecture with critical logic accelerated by WebAssembly.

-⚡ Lightweight: Prioritizes ultra-low memory and network usage while keeping CPU efficiency in mind, making it ideal for resource-constrained environments.

-🌐 No Legacy Browser Support: Drops compatibility with outdated browsers to eliminate redundant code and dependencies, targeting only modern browsers with WebAssembly support.
+🚀 **Rust Backend**
+- Developed in Rust, avoiding common memory safety issues found in traditional C/C++.
+- Supports **Linux hosts** (recent LTS releases of the **Debian** and **RHEL** families).

+🎨 **TypeScript Frontend**
+- Entirely developed in TypeScript, with compute-intensive logic accelerated by WebAssembly modules compiled from Rust.
+- Compatible with modern browsers supporting **ECMAScript 2022** and **WebAssembly**.